Movement of goods in temporary storage

 The application for an authorisation for the movement of goods is always submitted by the sending temporary storage facility, which is usually also responsible for the movement.
 The authorisation application must include the authorisation holders storage facilities where the goods will be moved.
 The authorisation holder can also apply for an authorisation to move goods between their own temporary storage facilities mentioned in the authorisation and located at different addresses.

-The authorisation application is submitted with customs form 1012s - Hakemus, kuljetuksen tai väliaikaisen varaston lupa (Application for authorisation for transport or temporary storage).
+Authorisation is applied for online in the Authorisation Service via the main page for Customs’ online services.
 Operating instructions on how the movements will be carried out, must be enclosed with the application.

 For justified reasons, Customs can grant permission to move goods under the responsibility of the receiving storage facility.
 However, the permission for the movement is added to the authorisation of the sending storage facility.
 In that case, the applicant must submit e.g. a copy of the contract between the parties to the Authorisation Centre, or some other document clarifying how the responsibility is divided between the parties; this in addition to the operating instructions.